You made it.

 The manner, mode or fashion in which a member of the Carolina community holds his or herself accountable to their community members

 It’s a way of life, man (or woman).
 In civics, I’m sure you learned the difference among civil rights, duties and responsibilities.
-Well, the Carolina Way is your Carolina duty to your fellow Heels and it’s the fundamental reason behind every day being a #GDTBATH.
+Well, the Carolina Way is your Carolina duty to your fellow Heels, and it’s the fundamental reason behind every day being a #GDTBATH.
 It’s why you want to leave your Heelprint.
 Not for the fame or the fortune, though neither is guaranteed but both would be nice.
-You feel this deep, burning-with-the-white-hot-intensity-of-a-thousand-suns (shoutout to timmy turner) desire to leave your Heelprint because making a difference matters to you.
+You feel this deep, burning-with-the-white-hot-intensity-of-a-thousand-suns (shoutout to Timmy Turner) desire to leave your Heelprint because making a difference matters to you.
 It’s just a thing at Carolina.
-You wouldn’t be there if you didn’t care about your fellow human beings, your fellow woman, your fellow man, your fellow Heels and even the dOOkies (special circumstances, only).
+You wouldn’t be there if you didn’t care about your fellow human beings, your fellow Heels and even the dOOkies (special circumstances, only).

 Now, we all have our moments of weakness, and lately, UNC’s moments have been splashed across headlines and evening news specials, but the Carolina Way is what makes Chapel Hill a place of magic with fairy dust you can take with you wherever you go.
 It goes beyond what your parents taught you in kindergarden and characteristic southern hospitality.